 Give it a taste, enhance it, use it.

-So what have we learned from P&G’s marketing activities in the last 80 years that can help us predict what will happen in the next 20 when it comes to ecommerce media?
+If there is something we have learned from P&G’s marketing activities in the last 80 years that can help us predict what will happen in the next 20 years when it comes to ecommerce media, it’s this:

 - They believe in strong in-store presence.